-File 45: [Global] Section in smb.conf
+File 58: [Global] Section in smb.conf

 If encrypted passwords are used for verification purposes, the Samba server must be able to handle these.
 The entry encrypt passwords = yes in the [global] section enable this functionality.
 In addition, it is necessary to prepare user accounts and passwords in an encryption format that conforms with Windows.
 This is done with the command smbpasswd -a name.
-Since, in accordance with the Windows NT domain concept, the computers themselves need a domain account, this is created with the following commands:
+Since, in accordance with the Windows NT domain concept, the computers themselves need a domain account, this is created with the following commands: useradd -m machinename smbpasswd -a -m machinename

-'''

-useradd machinename$

-smbpasswd -a -m machinename

-'''

-File 46: Adding a Machine Account
+File 59: Adding a Machine Account

-With the useradd command, a dollar sign is added.
+With the useradd command, a dollar sign, masked by a backslash, is added.
 The command smbpasswd includes this automatically when the -m parameter is used.
 See the commented sample configuration for the settings needed to automate this task.